a-maier/cres/Readme.md

 resampling quality will not benefit from higher event statistics.

-For very large samples consisting of many smaller subsamples the following work flow is recommended:
+For very large samples consisting of many smaller subsamples the following work flow is recommended.
+The following commands assume uncompressed HepMC event files, but other event formats as well as compressed event files are supported as usual.

 1. Run

         cres-partition @partitionargs -o partition --regions N SUBSAMPLE.HEPMC2

-   on a a single subsample, e.g. 10^6 events. `N` is the number of nodes on which `cres` should be later run in parallel. `cres-partition` should be fast and memory-efficient enough to be run on a single node.
+   on one single subsample, e.g. 10^6 events. `N` is the number of nodes on which `cres` should be later run in parallel. `cres-partition` should be fast and memory-efficient enough to be run on a single node.

+   `@partitionargs` stands for further command-line arguments, or alternatively for an argument file containing the standard `cres` options needed to define the metric, e.g. `--jetalgorithm`, `--jetradius`, `--jetpt`, and `--max-cell-size`.

 2. Using the `partition` file created in step 1., run

-        cres-classify @classifyargs -p partition SUBSAMPLE.HEPMC2
+        cres-classify-events --outdir cres-split -p partition SUBSAMPLE.HEPMC2

    on each subsample.
 Each subsample can be treated in parallel.
 This will split `SUBSAMPLE.HEPMC2` into `N` parts `SUBSAMPLE.X.HEPMC2`.